nix-community/lanzaboote/docs/QUICK_START.md

 When you are done, press F10 to save and exit.

+#### Other systems

+On certain systems (e.g. ASUS desktop motherboards), there is no explicit option to enter Setup Mode.
+Instead, choose the option to erase the existing Platform Key.

 ### Enrolling Keys

 Once you've booted your system into NixOS again, you have to enroll